• Skip to main content

 Requesting sensitive information from a sample is one of the main causes of non-response bias.
 Many respondents may not feel comfortable answering questions about family, income, sexual preferences, drug use and other such personal details leading to bias in responses.

 Recall bias simply happens when respondents can’t remember things correctly.
 You can’t do much to mitigate recall bias but can only consider it as a common error in data collection.
-Recall bias is very common in surveys as human memory is imperfect and they have a selective memory by default.
+Recall bias is common in surveys as human memory is imperfect, and they have a selective memory by default.
 It’s not how good or bad one is at remembering things.
 The best time to avoid recall bias is to interview respondents when their memory is fresh with the occurrence.

 While totally avoiding sampling bias is too much to ask, controlling it to an extent is possible.
 Here are some tips to avoid sampling bias.